Sylvester Gray

 Sylvester Gray (born July 8, 1967) is an American former professional basketball player.
 He was selected by the Miami Heat in the second round (35th overall) of the 1988 NBA draft.
 A 6'6" small forward from Memphis State University, Gray played in only one NBA season.

 As a member of the Heat during the 1988–89 season, he appeared in 55 games and averaged 8.0 ppg.
 Gray was the 4th ever draft pick in Miami Heat history.

 He also played for CBA's Yakima Sun Kings, the Turkish club Fenerbahçe.
 He also suited up for the Alaska Aces and Ginebra San Miguel (Anejo Rhum) of the Philippine Basketball Association, coached by former player Robert Jaworski.

+His life was chronicled in a book - "Sylvester.
+La storia di Sylvester Gray" - by writer Paola Rivolta, published as an e-book in English - "Sylvester.
+The Story of Sylvester Gray".